programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-5.md

 The catalogue is published as MARCXML at <https://metadata.library.yale.edu/MARCXML/>.
 Because the full catalogue is large, it is distributed as a set of numbered, compressed files (which we refer to as *shards*), each containing many thousands of records.
 For most of this lesson we work with one or two shards.

 One note on licensing: most Yale-originated records are released under a public domain [CC0 license](https://creativecommons.org/publicdomain/zero/1.0/), while records derived from [OCLC WorldCat](https://www.worldcat.org/) carry an [ODC-BY](https://opendatacommons.org/licenses/by/1.0/) license requiring attribution to OCLC.
-Yale embeds the applicable license directly in each record.
+Yale embeds the applicable license directly in each record (in subfield [500$a](https://www.loc.gov/marc/bibliographic/bd500.html)).
 If you publish results derived from this data, check the relevant records and attribute accordingly.

 ### Software/tool